levelkdev/futarchy-app/README.md

 ## Styling

 We're using react [styled-components](https://www.styled-components.com/docs/basics), which allow you to add CSS within the component .js files.
 See `./app/components/AppHeader.js` for a good example of this.

+## Publishing

+Before publishing, make sure a local IPFS instance is running: `npm run ipfs`

+### `npm run deploy:staging:prepare`:

+Deploys these dependency contracts to staging (rinkeby).
+Allocates balances for the `MiniMeToken` to the accounts in `accounts.rinkeby.json`.

+Deployed contract addresses and token allocation amounts will be stored in `deploy.rinkeby.json`.

+### `npm run deploy:staging:publish:major`:

+Publishes a new "major" version of the Futarchy app to staging (rinkeby).

+### `npm run deploy:staging:publish:minor`:

+Publishes a new "minor" version of the Futarchy app to staging (rinkeby).

+## Deploying a Futarchy DAO

+Before deploying, make sure a local IPFS instance is running: `npm run ipfs`

+### `deploy:staging:newFutarchyDAO`

+Deploys a new DAO on staging (rinkeby), installs on instance of the futarchy app `futarchy.open.aragonpm.eth`, and sets permissions for the deployer account.